Eastern Illinois visits Hernandez and Southern Indiana - WTOP News

 Evansville, Indiana; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Southern Indiana hosts the Eastern Illinois Panthers after Jeremiah Hernandez scored 23 points in Southern Indiana’s 79-74 loss to the Tennessee State Tigers.
+BOTTOM LINE: Southern Indiana takes on the Eastern Illinois Panthers after Jeremiah Hernandez scored 23 points in Southern Indiana’s 79-74 loss to the Tennessee State Tigers.

-The Screaming Eagles are 4-7 on their home court.
-Southern Indiana is fourth in the OVC with 25.5 defensive rebounds per game led by AJ Smith averaging 6.6.
+The Screaming Eagles are 4-7 in home games.
+Southern Indiana has a 3-5 record in one-possession games.

-The Panthers are 4-6 in OVC play.
-Eastern Illinois ranks sixth in the OVC with 34.9 rebounds per game led by Kooper Jacobi averaging 7.7.
+The Panthers are 4-6 against OVC opponents.
+Eastern Illinois is ninth in the OVC with 22.1 defensive rebounds per game led by Kooper Jacobi averaging 4.9.

 Southern Indiana is shooting 40.6% from the field this season, 4.0 percentage points lower than the 44.6% Eastern Illinois allows to opponents.
-Eastern Illinois averages 68.3 points per game, 3.9 fewer than the 72.2 Southern Indiana allows.
+Eastern Illinois has shot at a 42.2% clip from the field this season, 0.2 percentage points fewer than the 42.4% shooting opponents of Southern Indiana have averaged.

-The Screaming Eagles and Panthers match up Thursday for the first time in conference play this season.
+The Screaming Eagles and Panthers meet Thursday for the first time in OVC play this season.

-TOP PERFORMERS: Jack Mielke averages 2.6 made 3-pointers per game for the Screaming Eagles, scoring 8.8 points while shooting 43.4% from beyond the arc.
-Hernandez is averaging 17.1 points and 1.7 steals over the last 10 games for Southern Indiana.
+TOP PERFORMERS: Hernandez is averaging 17.1 points and 1.7 steals for the Screaming Eagles.
+AJ Smith is averaging 13.8 points over the last 10 games for Southern Indiana.

 Tiger Booker is averaging 15.4 points and 2.4 steals for the Panthers.
 Kyndall Davis is averaging 12.0 points over the last 10 games for Eastern Illinois.